 - Harvest honey from an established hive: when flowers are blooming, harvest any honeycomb not used over the winter.

-During the summer your bees will basically take care of themselves - you just check up on them and head off any problems before they balloon into big issues.
+During the summer your bees will basically take care of themselves--you just need to check up on them every couple of weeks and head off any problems before they balloon into big issues.